 At the Austin Hagee Law Firm, PLLC, our criminal defense attorneys in San Antonio have successfully represented many members of the military, both active duty members and veterans.

-We are both military-friendly and knowledgeable, a rare combination in this highly complex field of law.
+We are both military-friendly, with a discount for military members, and knowledgeable, a rare combination in this highly complex field of law.
 Put your trust in us.
 We are here to help you.
 Contact us online or call us at 210-500-3700.